Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Ecuador, we’re funding TTS approaches to promote the physical and emotional safety of young people within community, school or family environments.
-These innovative solutions should include a focus on preventing violence against young people.
+In Ecuador, we seek bold Transition-to-Scale ideas to promote the physical and emotional safety of young people within community, school, and/or family environments.
+These innovative solutions should focus on preventing violence against young people.

 Ecosystem catalyst funding: